This six step tutorial shows how to draw blueberries in a small bunch. It also shows how to add a few leaves to make the drawing look nicer.

 Step 3 – Draw the Tips of the Berries

-You can indicate the tips of each of the berries with another series of “ovals” Technically these are circles but because the views we are drawing them are on an angle they will look like ovals.
+You can indicate the tips of each of the berries with another series of “ovals” Technically these are circles but because they are being viewed/drawn on an angle they will appear to be oval in shape.

 Step 4 – Draw the Inner Details of the Berries

-Now outside the ovals from the previous step draw a sets of petal like shapes.
+Around the ovals from the previous step draw a sets of petal like shapes.
+You can place five in total around each one.
 These should basically look like stars with curved edges.
 Inside the same ovals draw some tiny inner ovals (almost just dots).

 Step 5 – Finish the Line Drawing

-To finish the line drawing add the ribs of the leaves and go over your pencil drawing with a pen or marker.
-Alternatively you can also just darken the liens with the same pencil.
+Once done with the leaves you can go over your drawing with a black pen or marker.
+Alternatively you can also just darken the liens with the pencil.

 Step 6 – Add Some Color

-While the the blueberries in this tutorial are somewhat simplified they still definitely look like blueberries.
-Sometimes simplifying or stylizing an object can actually make it more recognizable than a more realistic drawing.
+While the the berries in this tutorial are somewhat simplified they still definitely look like blueberries.
+Even a simple or stylized drawing of an object can be easily recognizable when done correctly.

 - How to Draw Cherries Step by Step